Before the Program Starts

 "No terminal option in Command Palette"

 ▶Go to Settings > Community plugins.
-Make sure Claude Code MCP is toggled on.
+Make sure Terminal is toggled on.
+If it's not in the list, re-run the install step from the Claude desktop app.

 "Can't drag panels to rearrange"